Lordrap2002/inventory-sales-system/README.md

 # Inventory and Sales Management System

-A comprehensive web application for managing inventory, processing sales, and generating business reports.
-Built with Spring Boot backend and React frontend.
+A comprehensive web application for managing inventory, processing sales, and generating daily reports.
+Built with Spring Boot for the backend and React for the frontend.

 ## 🚀 Features